Designing Accessible Spaces: Door Hardware Requirements Under AS 1428.1:2021

 FINAL THOUGHTS

 Accessible hardware plays a vital role in creating buildings that are safe, inclusive and future-ready.
-By understanding handle clearances, lever geometry, height positioning and door-closer performance, architects can specify hardware that aligns with AS 1428.1:2021 while delivering better user experience across all commercial and fitout environments.
+By understanding handle clearances, lever geometry, height positioning and door-closer performance, architects can specify hardware that aligns with AS 1428.1:2021 while delivering a better user experience across commercial and fitout environments.

 If you need support reviewing hardware schedules or selecting compliant door sets, the ENTRO team is here to help.